ARC-MARKET/lycheejs/README.md

-The lychee.js Bundles (such as a Debian package, OSX package or the Raspberry Pi image) can be downloaded by anyone using the [lychee.js Bundle](https://github.com/Artificial-Engineering/lycheejs-bundle) repository and its release section.
+The lychee.js Bundles (such as a Debian package, OSX package or the Raspberry Pi image) can be downloaded by anyone using the [lychee.js Bundle](https://github.com/Artificial-Engineering/lycheejs-bundle) repository or the website's instructions at [lychee.js.org/#!install](https://lychee.js.org/#!install).

 These bundles ship with an integrated git repository, leading to auto-updates via the `master` (quarterly release-cycle) branch.